nillebco/nillebco.github.io/blog/post/terraform-cloud-sensitive-variables-forget-about-that.md

+---
+tags:
+  - terraform
+date: 2024-12-16
+published: true
+---

 # Terraform Cloud sensitive variables? forget about that

-Tags: terraform
-Publish Date: December 16, 2024
-Published: Yes

 In Terraform Cloud you have the possibility to mark variables as **sensitive**.
 This is supposed to hide them from outputs and only allow you to set a new value.